chnm/crdh-jekyll/_essays/v02-07-labor-and-business-at-congressional-hearings.md

-Another noteworthy pattern is the significance of two committees that are generally not thought of as labor-related but that nevertheless heard a constant patter of work- and employment-related issues: the Committees on Appropriations (House and Senate) and the Committee on Ways and Means (House).
+Another noteworthy pattern is the significance of two committees that are generally not thought of as labor-related but that nevertheless considered a constant stream of work- and employment-related issues: the Committees on Appropriations (House and Senate) and the Committee on Ways and Means (House).
 Much of importance to working people happens at these committees.
 The House Ways and Means Committee not only has the